Sri Lankan Tamil diaspora: Canada

 Canada has the largest population of Sri Lankan Tamils outside of South Asia.
 An approximate 150,000 people identified as "Tamil" according to the most recent census of both Statistics Canada and the OECD (dated 2011).

 The Greater Toronto Area (GTA) has the largest concentration of Sri Lankans (mainly Tamils) in Canada.
 Canadians of Tamil ethnic origins mostly from Sri Lanka and other countries such as India, Malaysia, South Africa, Guyana, Trinidad and Tobago and Fiji.
 From a population of fewer than 2,000 Tamils in 1983, it has become an important minority population groups within the GTA.
 More than 25,000 were added between 1984 and 1992; in the 1991 census, Tamils were the fastest-growing ethnic group in Metropolitan Toronto.

 The Tamils of Toronto and the rest of Canada are well versed and many own businesses, such as stores, supermarkets, restaurants, and even other franchise restaurants.
 They also tend to be highly educated and many work as real estate agents, lawyers, doctors and bankers.
 The Tamil peoples biggest population consists of the younger Tamil generations of the ages of 14 to 28, with most of them being students.

 United States

 Sri Lankan Tamils are predominantly found in the New York City boroughs of Staten Island and Queens, as well as in New Jersey and on Long Island in the New York metropolitan area.
 It was historically home to a number of middle class Sri Lankans, but these people were joined by people fleeing from Sri Lanka after the onset of the Civil War.
+An estimated 40% of Sri Lankan Americans are Sri Lankan Tamils.
 Around 3/4 of the community are foreign-born.

 Sri Lankan Americans are highly educated and most have advanced into higher education.
 The average educational attainment rate for American Sri Lankans exceeds that of the average rate for Asian Americans overall.
 Around 60% had at least a bachelor's degree and the community had the second highest income of any Asian ethnicity (after Asian Indian).